The Importance of a Quality Family Law Affidavit

 • Be signed by you and initialled on each page

 Any alterations made to it also have to be initialled by you, and the affidavit must be printed single-sided.
+Supporting documents such as financial records, messages, or photos should be clearly referenced and attached where appropriate.

 Drafting the details of an affidavit